wuyinjun-1993/Chef/README.md

-We also prepared a script to run infl and compare it against other baseline approaches after the pre-processing step.
+We also prepared a script to run INFL and compare it against other baseline approaches after the pre-processing step.
 We can run the following command to achieve this:

 ```
 cd /path/to/dir/script/